 Established in 1977, the Alamance County Historic Properties Commission is an 11-member advisory board that deals with the active preservation and designation of Alamance County’s historic sites.

 The Commission works with several local municipalities such as Mebane, Haw River, Village of Alamance, and Ossipee to aid the identification and designation of local historic landmarks.
 The Commission is also responsible for the review of applications for Certificates of Appropriateness related to any exterior changes of local historic landmarks.
-See more information about programs and past projects using the links on the menu to the right.
+See more information about the Historic Marker Program and past projects using the links on the menu to the right.

 The Historic Properties Commission has an extensive inventory of buildings, structures, sites, and areas of historical, pre-historical, architectural, and archaeological significance in the county.
 This inventory was initially completed in 1980 with a significant update in 2002, and includes over 700 sites.
 The inventory is used as a guide for the identification, assessment, and designation of historic landmarks.

 View information about the surveyed properties in the Architectural Inventory.

 The location of historic sites can be viewed on the county GIS map at this link: Alamance County GIS.
 Once the map opens, in the layers menu on the right-hand side, expand the “Admin” menu and check the box next to “Historic Sites” to view the site names and file numbers.
 The inventory files are available for viewing in the Planning Department.

 Identify, Educate, and Preserve